View Button & Section Configuration

 synonyms Array

-Similar to the keyphrase property, which is as an alternative to the keyphraseField, you can set the synonyms property directly in the blueprint.
-This allows you to define synonyms itself, eliminating the need for a separate field that an editor would have to fill in.
+Similar to the keyphrase property, which is an alternative to the keyphraseField, you can set the synonyms property directly in the blueprint.
+This allows you to define synonyms inline, eliminating the need for a separate field that an editor would have to fill in.

 keyphrase: SEO Audit